Ova and Parasite Test

 Frequently Asked Questions (FAQs)

-What is an ova and parasite test?
+What is an Ova and Parasite test?

-How is the sample collected?
+How is the test performed?

-Are there any risks with the test?
+Are there any special preparations needed for the test?

 How long does it usually take to get results?